Houses In Multiple Occupation (HMO)

 With the chronic housing shortage in the UK & demand for rental properties there has been a growth in the market for room rentals.
 HMO’s – houses in Multiple Occupation offer landlords the opportunity to look at the possibility of increasing their rental income and rental profits by offering accommodation on a sharers basis.

-There are many different types of HMO’s and I classify mine by the tenant profile.
+There are many different types of HMO’s and they can be classified by the tenant profile.

-I categorize the tenants into 3 main areas:
+The tenants can be categorised into 3 main areas:

 - Local Housing Allowance tenants.

-I then take it further by splitting the professional market into young white collar professionals, normally graduates and then non-graduates who may be more likely to be trade orientated than office workers.
+The professional market could then be split into young white collar professionals, normally graduates and then non-graduates who may be more likely to be trade orientated than office workers.

-When I look to create an HMO I ask myself - who are my target tenants.
+When you create an HMO ask yourself - who are my target tenants?

-I look at the local area to determine the demographic and I design my HMO around this market.
+Then you should look at your local area to determine the demographic and design your HMO around this market.

 For example, top end professionals will usually want top end properties where things such as private bathrooms and Wi-Fi would be critical to this group.
-I therefore look to put in as many en-suite shower rooms as possible and install the best broadband product available.
+It is therefore good to put in as many en-suite shower rooms as possible and install the best broadband product available.

 At the opposite end of the spectrum we have the Local Housing Allowance (LHA) tenants.
 These tenants are on a tight budget and are therefore more motivated by price rather than the services on offer.
-In my LHA HMO's I do not provide Internet and will not invest in creating en-suites, it just doesn't make financial sense as they would struggle to pay the higher rent I would need to charge to make it worthwhile.
-I have learnt over the years that I my LHA HMO’s a TV aerial is important and to make sure one is installed for my LHA tenants.
+It could be the case therefore, that in LHA HMO's you do not need to provide Internet and you don't need to invest in creating en-suites, it just doesn't make financial sense as they would struggle to pay the higher rent.

 If you are wanting to get started, the simplest HMO's would be either a 4 bed Student HMO or 4/5 Bed professional HMO.